The United Nations is not too big to fall

-Is it time to consider the future longevity of the United Nations?
+Has the United Nations outlived its usefulness?
 The signs are that this organisation may go the way of former behemoths that once ruled but are now history.
-Writes Kwame Muzawazi.
+By Kwame Muzawazi

 The cemetery of historical endeavours, be it in the private or public spheres, is full of behemoth organisations that once ran the world but died for one reason: they could not adapt to change fast enough – invariably, the leadership did not want to listen.